wenlzhang/obsidian-task-chat/docs/dev/CHAT_MODE_PERSISTENCE_2025-10-17.md

         this.searchModeOverride = value;
     }

-    // Save to settings.searchMode (last used mode for current session) this.plugin.settings.searchMode = value;
+    // Save to settings.currentChatMode (persists in data.json for current session) this.plugin.settings.currentChatMode = value;
     await this.plugin.saveSettings();

     console.log(`[Task Chat] Chat mode changed to: ${value}`);